symlex/symlex-docs/docs/framework/kernel.md

 ## Micro-Kernel ##

 Bootstrapping is performed using a [micro-kernel](https://github.com/symlex/di-microkernel).
-It's just a few lines to set environment parameters, initialize the Symfony service container and run the app:
+It's just a few lines to set environment parameters, initialize the service container and run the app:

 ```php
 <?php